mercadopago/devsite-docs/guides/integration-api/integration.en.md

 [TXTSNIPPET][/guides/snippets/test-integration/create-test-users]

-In addition, you can also create test test users using the following command:
+In addition, you can also create test users using the following command:

 ```curl
 curl -X POST \